parallel-finance/Open-Grants-Program/applications/Parallel.md

 The current decentralized lending protocol on polkadot lack of the support for staking the underlying assets and thus can not provide attractive rewards to users.
 As the first lending protocol to provide double interests, Parallel will be a great value-add to the Polkadot ecosystem as the rising demand.

-We are developing the whole project on top of substrate framework.
-We build
 * Where and how does your project fit into the ecosystem?
+We are aiming to offer the first decentralized lending/borrowing and staking protocol in the Polkadot ecosystem.
+We fit into the ecosystem as a DeFi and as a parachain.
 * Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?
+Our target audience are the DOT and KSM token holders who are looking to generate superior annual returns through staking and lending, and unlocking the liquidity for their staked tokens.
+We see a few different times of audience for our platform.
+  * General token holders who seek to earn interests or borrow assets
+  * Institutional and large token holders who seek to generate interests on their DOT and KSM portfolio.
+These group of people have a high incentive to contribute to the platform as early as possible as the exchange rates would be more favorable
+  * Validators and institutions who seek to generate extra returns by unlocking the liquidity for staked tokens and generate additional interests through lending
+  * Traders who can spot arbitrage opportunities in the DeFi space
 * What need(s) does your project meet?
+Our project help generate superior interests for token holders, and unlock liquidity for token stakers
 * Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?
   * If so, how is your project different?
+Compound has been a successful and proven model for lending and borrowing assets in a decentralized manner on the Ethereum ecosystem.
+However, Compound doesn't offer staking services, and there is currently no decentralized lending solution in the Polkadot ecosystem.
+Acala Network does offer staking services, but doesn't offer lending/borrowing services.
+From that perspective, we are a unique solution that combines both services in the hope of offering superior returns to our users.
   * If not, are there similar projects in related ecosystems?
+We have not yet found a project that will be focusing on generating double interests for token holders

 ## Team :busts_in_silhouette: